ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 ## 2. Your First Steps in Online Success
 - Establish what you want to achieve.
 - Start small and work in increments.
-- Search Engine Optimization (SEO) is free.
+- Search Engine Optimisation (SEO) is free.
 - Search Engine Marketing (SEM) is paid.
 - Display advertising is advertising on another website or app.
 - Social media marketing and email marketing are other common forms